momostarsky/imebra_git/docs/dicom_dataset_tag_classes.rst

 DICOM dataSet & tags classes
 ============================

-This section describes the classes and methods responsible for retrieving and setting the information that compose the DICOM structure, represented by the class :cpp:class:`imebra::DataSet`.
+This section describes the classes and methods responsible for retrieving and setting the information that composes the DICOM structure, represented by the class :cpp:class:`imebra::DataSet`.

 Each individual piece of information is stored into a tag (see :cpp:class:`imebra::Tag`) inside the DICOM structure.